 Applying for assistive technology

-Once you have confirmed your student is eligible, watch the video and then follow our simple 3-step process to apply for assistive technology.
+Once you have confirmed that your student is eligible, follow this three-step process to apply for assistive technology.

 Transcript: How to apply for funded assistive technology